dani5612/dani5612/README.md

 This is your local, below the average, computer science student.

 :scroll: I am always happy to meet new people and make new friends!
-If you ever wanna chat, feel free to message me using discord! (dani_5612#5612)
+If you ever wanna chat, feel free to message me using discord! (kawaiibunnies)

-(Se habla español :wink:)

  <!--
 **dani5612/dani5612** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.